 Buen Camino: another great app, available for both iOS and Android.
 I used this app, along with Camino Ninja, to check stages, distances, and similar info.
 I found Camino Ninja more user-friendly, but I have to admit that Buen Camino had more information, for instance regarding accommodation options.
 This app also gives you info such as altitude gain and accommodation ratings.
 I recommend downloading both and checking which works better for you.

-A few other tips for walking Via de la Plata
+A few more tips for walking Via de la Plata

 Before wrapping this up, I wanted to give you a couple more tips based on my experience walking the Via de la Plata.